saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 - Cisco NX-OS
 - Juniper JunOS

-NAPALM uses a set of <br>core drivers</br> to be able to deal with all these vendors.
+NAPALM uses a set of <b>core drivers</b> to be able to deal with all these vendors.
 These core drivers are the backend libraries that NAPALM uses to communicate with different operating systems.
 Currently, the core libraries are the following:

   |                     | EOS       | Junos         | IOS-XR     | NX-OS     | NX-OS SSH  | IOS